boholder/puntgun/config-manual.md

 | `less_than` | number |
 | `more_than` | number |

 Two fields can be used together or separately.
+Edge case (equal) result in False.

 ```yaml
 - user_follower: